hjacobs/tech.zalando.com/posts/writing-python-command-line-scripts.rst

 Python is great for writing command line scripts and we use it a lot for internal tools and scripts at Zalando.
 Before extending a three line Bash script I usually rethink and implement it in Python.
-This post should summarize some conventions and best practices I recommend.
+This post summarizes some conventions and best practices I recommend.

 ..
 TEASER_END